ryanmcnally93/little-strings/README.md

   - The guitar game button is massive.
 It is designed to attract the attention of the younger audience, with the dinosaur image inserted and a colour change on hover.

-  - Getting the circles to change colour when hovered was very difficult in css, so I instead wrote some javascript code to get it working.
+  - Getting the circles to change colour when hovered was very difficult in CSS, so I instead wrote some javascript code to get it working.

 <img src="assets/images/readme-images/guitar-button-green.png" width="75%" alt="The guitar button on the homepage" style="display: inherit; margin: auto; border-radius: 25px;">